point8/service-templates/README.md

 The service gets automatically deployed using [`ansible`](https://docs.ansible.com/ansible/latest/index.html) from inside the GitLab CI.

+## Documentation

+Either have a look into our internal [documentation](https://ccauet.point8.work/service-templates) or build the documention yourself: `pushd docs && poetry run mkdocs build && open build/index.html && popd`

 ## How to start?

 Fork the repo and then go through the following parts one by one.
 Please read through the whole README once before touching anything.